didiowen/pubmed-weekly-digest/README.md

 A Claude Code skill that builds a weekly digest of articles published in the last 7 days across a configurable list of PubMed-indexed journals, annotates each with a TL;DR and a one-line **Hot Take** (positive or snarky), and writes the result to a local Markdown file.
 Output is in English by default and the language is one prompt-edit away from anything else.

-This is a slimmed-down, **publish-yourself** distribution.
-Two things are intentionally absent:

-- **Gmail / NEJM-monthly-newsletter refill** — the original private skill pulls in extra NEJM article types (Cases, Images, Perspective, Correspondence) from emailed monthly newsletters.
-That depends on personal Gmail state, so it's not portable.
-- **Cross-repo push** — the original private skill pushes each digest to a specific public-notes repo via the GitHub API.
-You'll want your own publish target, so that step is omitted.

-If you want either feature back, fork further — they're discrete additions, not entangled with the core logic.

-## What stays

-- The whole journal-search → metadata-fetch → CrossRef-refill → annotate → render pipeline
-- The ISO-week label convention (covers the **just-ended** week)
-- The optional NEJM Originals/Reviews type filter (kept as a worked example you can replicate for other generals)
-- The Hot Take (positive / snarky) tone — change the language or voice in Step 4 if it doesn't fit yours

 ## Folder layout

 ```